The Reppies: Personnel

+Production

 The series was produced by WEDU Television in Tampa, Florida.
 Each episode featured three original songs produced by Rick Tell.
 Twenty six half hour episodes and one hour long holiday special were originally created in 1996, and aired on a few public television stations.
 All of the episodes were later re-dubbed with Christian-oriented messages and moved to Trinity Broadcasting Network and the Christian Television Network.

 Originally created by Wendy Harrison from Sault Ste.
 Marie, Ontario, along with the father son team of Pat and Steve McGonigle of Northstar Entertainment.
 James "Smokey" Knudson was the series producer and Brian McBride as executive in charge of production for the entire series run.
 Bruce Foulke was the Music Supervisor for the series.
 It currently airs on Smile network.